crycode-de/ioBroker.discord/doc/en/README.md

 Missing some feature?
 Feel free to submit a feature request on [GitHub](https://github.com/crycode-de/ioBroker.discord/issues/new/choose).

+## Adding the bot to a server

+To add the bot to a server, you need to go to the adapter instance configuration to the tab _Add bot to server_.
+There you get a link which you can use to add the bot to a server, while setting the correct scopes and permissions.

 ## States

 Each server, channel and user is identified by it's unique numeric ID.